BioBoost/embedded_systems_course/linux_basics/readme.md

 ...
 ```

 This produces output with one line for each file or directory (the name is on the far right).
 This has a lot of information that we are not interested in right now.
-One part we are interested in though is the very first character, which tells us what kind of file it is.
+One part we are interested in though is the very **first character**, which tells us what **kind of file** it is.
 The three most common types are:
-* -: Regular file
+* `-`: Regular file
-* d: Directory (a file of a specific format that lists other files)
+* `d`: Directory (a file of a specific format that lists other files)
-* l: A hard or soft link (basically a shortcut to another file on the system)
+* `l`: A hard or soft link (basically a shortcut to another file on the system)

-The -a flag lists all files, including hidden files.
+The `-a` flag lists all files, including hidden files.
 In Linux, files are hidden automatically if they begin with a dot:

 ```shell
 pi@HAL:/$ ls -a